How to Become a Cardiac Nurse Practitioner

-Coronary heart disease accounted for approximately 13% of deaths in the US in 2018, causing 365,744 deaths, according to the American Heart Association.
-Approximately every 39 seconds, an American will have a heart attack and cardiac nurse practitioners are needed to care for these patients and their families.
+Approximately every 39 seconds, an American will have a heart attack, according to the American Heart Association.
+Cardiac nurse practitioners are needed to care for these patients and their families.

 A cardiac nurse practitioner is a specialized Advanced Practice Registered Nurse (APRN) who provides comprehensive care to patients who have been diagnosed with cardiac diseases.